Leukemia-Commonly as Blood Cancer

 Immunotherapy

-Immunotherapy uses your immune system to fight cancer.
-Your body’s disease-fighting immune system may not attack your cancer because the cancer cells produce proteins that help them hide from the immune system cells.
+Uses immune system to fight cancer.
+Body’s disease-fighting immune system may not attack your cancer because the cancer cells produce proteins that help them hide from the immune system cells.
 Immunotherapy works by interfering with that process.

 Engineering immune cells to fight leukemia.
 A specialized treatment called chimeric antigen receptor (CAR)-T cell therapy takes your body’s germ-fighting T cells, engineers them to fight cancer and infuses them back into your body.
 CAR-T cell therapy might be an option for certain types of leukemia.